keverw/appserv/README.md

 This is built on top of express.js, connect and node.js

-##Redownload packages##

-This comes with the packages already to ensure that it will work out of the box.
-But if you really want to reinstall/download use the following, also it would be best to make a backup before doing this just to be safe.

-	npm install express
-	npm install ejs

 ##Static file server##

 `public_files` holds static file, like images, css, client side js.
 So if you put `profile.png` as an image, 'serveraddress/profile.png' will load it.